-11.7.1 The Field Instructor will notify the University of Utah Field Liaisons as soon as a problem is identified.

-11.7.2 The University of Utah Field Liaisons may arrange a conference with the Field Instructor

-11.7.3 The University of Utah Field Liaisons may arrange a conference with the student

-11.7.4 The Field Instructor, University of Utah Field Liaisons, and/or student will meet concurrently to discuss and assess the problem and develop a remediation plan.
-The involvement of the field Director and/or Associate Director may be requested by the University of Utah Field Liaisons at any time in the process.

-11.7.5 The remediation plan will be documented in a Student Success Plan which is intended to help the student to improve their standard of performance and successfully complete requirements

-11.7.6 If the student does not meet the requirements set forth in the Student Success Plan within the allotted time frame, a failing grade is earned.
-However, if it is determined by the Field Director or Associate Director with input from the University of Utah Field Liaisons and/or Field Instructor, that there is a legitimate and compelling reason the student is not meeting the learning and professional objectives set forth in the Success Plan (typically a documented extenuating circumstance such as illness) the Field Director or Associate Director, the University of Utah Field Liaisons, and Field Instructor may allow the student extra time to complete the Success Plan.
-It is important to note that outside employment or obligations are not considered legitimate and compelling reasons for the student not meeting the learning and professional objectives of field placement.
+- 11.7.1.
+The Field Instructor will notify the Field Liaison as soon as a problem is identified. - 11.7.2.
+The Field Liaisons may arrange a conference with the Field Instructor - 11.7.3.
+The Field Liaisons may arrange a conference with the student - 11.7.4.
+The Field Instructor, Field Liaison, and/or student will meet concurrently to discuss and assess the problem and develop a remediation plan.
+The involvement of the Field Education Director and/or associate director may be requested by the Field Liaisons at any time in the process. - 11.7.5.
+The remediation plan will be documented in a Student Success Plan which is intended to help the student to improve their standard of performance and successfully complete requirements - 11.7.6.
+If the student does not meet the requirements set forth in the Student Success Plan within the allotted time frame, a failing grade is earned.
+However, if it is determined by the Field Education Director or associate director with input from the Field Liaison and/or Field Instructor, that there is a legitimate and compelling reason the student is not meeting the learning and professional objectives set forth in the success plan (typically a documented extenuating circumstance such as illness) the Field Education Director or associate director, the Field Liaison, and Field Instructor may allow the student extra time to complete the success plan.
+It is important to note that outside employment or

-11.7.7 The decision to allow additional time to complete learning and professional objectives of the Success Plan is based on the student's work to date, the agency's willingness to commit continued resources, the Field Instructor's willingness to commit extra time, the student's commitment to the identified plan, and student completion of 80% of the requirements, when it is possible that a student may meet the learning and professional objectives of practicum if given extra time:

-11.7.8 The student will be assigned an incomplete, and an Incomplete Contract will be developed outlining the agreed upon strategy to complete the hours and learning and professional objectives (see policy 11.6 Incompletes).

-11.7.9 If the student has not accomplished the objectives of field by the end of the extension documented in the Incomplete Contract or within the timeframe allotted pursuant to university policy, the student will earn a failing grade.

-11.7.10 If a student does not wish to spend the additional time necessary to successfully complete the field requirements, the options are as follows: Formally withdraw from the field practicum or earn a failing grade

-11.7.11 Documentation of student progress can be assessed using the following tools:

-- Direct observation of skills

-- Client records
+- obligations are not considered legitimate and compelling reasons for the student not meeting the learning and professional objectives of field placement. - 11.7.7.
+The decision to allow additional time to complete learning and professional objectives of the Success Plan is based on the student's work to date, the agency's willingness to commit continued resources, the Field Instructor's willingness to commit extra time, the student's commitment to the identified plan, and student completion of 80% of the requirements, when it is possible that a student may meet the learning and professional objectives of internship if given extra time: - 11.7.8.
+The student will be assigned an "incomplete", and an Incomplete Contract will be developed outlining the agreed upon strategy to complete the hours and learning and professional objectives (see policy 11.6 Incompletes). - 11.7.9.
+If the student has not accomplished the objectives of field by the end of the extension documented in the Incomplete Contract or within the timeframe allotted pursuant to University policy, the student will earn a failing grade. - 11.7.10.
+If a student does not wish to spend the additional time necessary to successfully complete the field requirements, the options are as follows: Formally withdraw from the practicum or earn a failing grade - 11.7.11.
+Documentation of student progress can be assessed using the following tools: - Direct observation of skills - Client records - Seminar assignments - Feedback from other agency staff or other professionals - Written work - Use of supervision - Field Instructor assessment of performance - Field Liaisons assessment of performance

-- Classroom assignments

-- Feedback from other agency staff or other professionals

-- Written work

-- Use of supervision

-- Field Instructor assessment of performance

-- University of Utah Field Liaisons assessment of performance

-11.8 Academic Performance: Students are admitted on the assumption that they have the potential academic ability and professional competence to complete the SUDTTC program.
-All students are expected to maintain the standards of the College and SUD treatment profession.
+11.8 Academic Performance:

+Students are admitted on the assumption that they have the potential academic ability and professional competence to complete the BSW Program.
+All students are expected to maintain the standards of the College and social work profession.
 Procedures for appeal of an academic decision will follow the guidelines in University of Utah Policy 6-400, Section IV: Code of Student Rights and Responsibilities (Student Code).